ADVICE ON CHOOSING A COURSE

 Talk to the instructors.
 Ask if they can recommend a route.

-Look at the website of the organisation who are offering the course.
+Look at the website of the organisation that is offering the course.

 What do they stand for?